nullndr/matador/README.md

 # Linting

-This project uses ESLint for linting.
-That is configured in `.eslintrc.js`.
+This project uses ESLint for linting that is configured in `.eslintrc.js`.

 # Formatting